jiinjeong/CSVolunteer/README.md

     * To see the difference more clearly, please see [Lesson 3](./HTMLCSS/Lessons/003_Breaks.html).

 * **Horizontal Rules**
   * Breaks are a useful tool for separating sections of a webpage.
 But are there any other ways to do so?
-Yes, with a tag called a horizontal rule!
+Yes, with a tag called a *horizontal rule*!
     * By default, a horizontal rule is simply a horizontal line.
       * It creates a visual division on our webpage.
     * The horizontal rule tag is self-contained, as such: `<hr>`.